 Bernard Loomis, president of Kenner, decided to make the Star Wars action figures 3 ¾” tall.
 That decision caused a revolution in the toy industry, as action figures were usually made 12” or 8” tall.
 The new size meant that the figures could be offered for a reasonable price and that the line could also include spaceships, vehicles, and playsets.
 Playsets have always been an important part of the toy industry, from those in the Louis Marx Toy line to the Mego sets in the ’70s.
 With Star Wars, Kenner produced some of the most memorable playsets ever, rivaling classics like Castle Grayskull from Masters of the Universe and G.I.
 Joe’s USS Flagg.

 Welcome to The StarWars.com 10, a feature where StarWars.com’s editorial staff huddles to discuss — in a committee — various topics relating to a galaxy far, far away.
-Today, as it’s that time of year, we pick the best creepy crawlies (big and small) of Star Wars.
+Today we’re looking at the top fashions, from princess gowns to Jedi outfits, in the Star Wars universe.

 Blink and you’ll miss it on screen in The Empire Strikes Back!
 On a list of the 200 top vehicles in the Star Wars saga, it wouldn’t make last place.
 I’m embarrassed that there’s not even an entry for it in the 1.1 million word Complete Star Wars Encyclopedia, which I co-wrote.
 And yet now it’s sitting, in all its amazing full-size glory, in the carport at Rancho Obi-Wan.